-The establishment was assessed against 25 of the 30 applicable criteria.
+The establishment was assessed against 29 of the 30 applicable criteria.
 Criteria CT1 was not applicable as the establishment is not responsible for obtaining information relating to a deceased donor.
-Criteria TP1 - TP5 were not applicable as the establishment do not transport organs.

-Review of governance documentation

-Procedural documents relating to licensed activities and accreditation certificates for the following laboratories:

-Histocompatibility and Immunogenetics (H&I)
+Review of governance documentation Procedural documents relating to licensed activities and accreditation certificates for the following laboratories: Histocompatibility and Immunogenetics (H&I) Histopathology Pathology.

-Histopathology

-Pathology.